wbjin/a2-videostreaming-via-cdn/README.md

    - **`:5901`**: Refers to the port where VNC traffic is being forwarded via the SSH tunnel.

 3. **Enter Your VNC Password**:
-   When prompted, enter the password you set when starting the VNC server.
+   When prompted, enter the password you set when starting the VNC server (this will be **eecs489** by default.)

 ### Step 5: Working with the Starter Files

 Once connected via VNC, you will find several starter files, including `chrome` and `webserver.py`.
 Below is an explanation of each file and how to work with them.

+**NOTE: When testing your project, make sure to run these commands on Mininet hosts rather than directly as the user! **

 #### 1. Making `chrome` Executable